Sump Pump Installation Niagara-on-the-Lake (NOTL)

 • The #1 reliability upgrade is a battery backup + high-water alarm (because storms and power outages love to arrive together).

-• A properly installed system helps prevent mold, finished basement damage, foundation issues, and repeat flooding costs.
+• A properly installed system helps prevent mold, finished basement damage, foundation issues, and repeat flooding costs—especially when paired with proactive drain repair to keep water moving away efficiently.

 Google Guaranteed Service Provider